rahil627/fighting-game-anarchy/README.md

 if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/fighting-game-anarchy/wiki) if that's not enough, your read 'n contribute to [the site](https://rahil627.github.io/fighting-game-anarchy/)

+notes:
-note to self: remember to open access to edit the wiki (under settings for this repo):
+remember to open access to edit the wiki (under settings for this repo):
 Settings, under the Features section, un-check 'Restrict editing to collaborators only'

 should probably [move to github pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll#creating-your-site), to make a simple fighting game database...